cypress-io/cypress/cypress/v0.0/documentation/4-References/6-Web Security.md

 # Limitations

-It's important to note that although we do our *very best* to ensure your application works as normal inside of Cypress there **are** some limitations you need to be aware of.
+It's important to note that although we do our *very best* to ensure your application works normally inside of Cypress, there **are** some limitations you need to be aware of.

 ***

 ## One Superdomain per Test

-Because Cypress changes its own host URL to match that of your application, it enforces that your application must remain on this superdomain for the entirety of a single test.
+Because Cypress changes its own host URL to match that of your applications, it requires that your application remain on the same superdomain for the entirety of a single test.

-When you attempt to visit two different superdomains Cypress will immediately error.
-Note that visiting subdomains are just fine, but two different superdomains are not.
-You can also visit different superdomains in *different* tests, just not the *same* test.
+If you attempt to visit two different superdomains, Cypress will error.
+Visiting subdomains works fine, but two different superdomains does not.
+You can visit different superdomains in *different* tests, just not the *same* test.

 ```javascript